Ismael Athuman

-Ismael Said Athuman González (born 1 February 1995) is a professional footballer who plays for the Kenya national team.
+Ismael Said Athuman González (born 1 February 1995) is a professional footballer who plays for Primera Federación club Zamora and the Kenya national team.
 Mainly a central defender, he can also play as a defensive midfielder.

 Club career

 Athuman was born in San Bartolomé de Tirajana, Las Palmas, Canary Islands, to a Kenyan father and a Spanish mother, and played youth football with CD Maspalomas, UD Vecindario and UD Las Palmas.
 He had unsuccessful trials at Manchester City in 2013.

 After making his senior debut with Las Palmas' C-team in the regional leagues during the 2014–15 campaign, Athuman subsequently started to appear for the reserves in both Segunda División B and Tercera División.
 On 5 December 2015, he agreed to a loan deal with third division side CP Cacereño until the end of the season.

 Athuman subsequently returned to Las Palmas B in July 2016, but rescinded his contract the following 31 January, and subsequently signed for Granada CF's reserves in the third tier.
 On 13 July 2017, he moved to fellow league team CF Fuenlabrada.

 On 22 August 2018, Athuman returned to Las Palmas and their B-side, now also in the third division.
 He left the club in the following July, but rejoined the side on 2 January 2020.

 On 5 October 2020, after playing for the main squad during the entire pre-season, Athuman was promoted to Las Palmas' first team in Segunda División.
 He made his professional debut on 5 December, starting in a 0–0 away draw against SD Ponferradina.